urbanairship/ios-library/README.rst

                                                  UIUserNotificationTypeSound);

         // User notifications will not be enabled until userPushNotificationsEnabled is
         // set YES on UAPush.
-Onced enabled, the setting will be persisted and the user
+Once enabled, the setting will be persisted and the user
         // will be prompted to allow notifications.
 You should wait for a more appropriate
         // time to enable push to increase the likelihood that the user will accept
         // notifications.